HuyTanVan/redis-clone/README.md

 ## Why I Built This

 Redis is one of the most widely used tools in system design — caching, pub/sub, leaderboards — but it's often treated as a black box.
-This project is my attempt to open that box: implement the wire protocol, the storage layer, persistence, and expiry from scratch, and understand every tradeoff along the way.
+This project is my attempt to open that box: implement the wire protocol, the storage layer, persistence, expiry and LRU eviction policy from scratch, and understand every tradeoff along the way.

 ---